12:01 AM – AVALIN Hollywood Nightclub, Hollywood, California, America

 He knew the importance of education and connections.
 That was why, despite his wealth, he wouldn't drop out of university.

-Just like the famous Chinese proverb, "An innocent man is made guilty by the treasure he possesses," even if he didn't want to achieve something great, he needed enough power to at least preserve the wealth he currently had.
+Just like the famous proverb, "An innocent man is made guilty by the treasure he possesses," even if he didn't want to achieve something great, he needed enough power to at least preserve the wealth he currently had.

 He also needed networking opportunities.